Alexcrayon/cs4600-ComputerGraphicsProjects/README.md

 Project5 - Shading

-The above project also support Gouraud shading using a Blinn material model To see the full effects on a high-poly model, you can use version without the simulation.
+The above project also support Gouraud shading using a Blinn material model To see the full shading effects on a high-poly model, use this version without the simulation.

 Getting started:
 - Open project5.html to start the program.